tidyverse/purrr/tests/testthat/_snaps/utils.md

       where_at(x, c(FALSE, TRUE))
     Condition
       Error:
       !
-Must subset elements with a valid subscript vector. i Logical subscripts must match the size of the indexed input. x Input has size 3 but subscript `at` has size 2.
+Can't subset elements with `at`.
+      x Logical subscript `at` must be size 1 or 3, not 2.
     Code
       where_at(x, NA_real_)
     Condition
       Error:
       !
+Can't subset elements.
-Must subset elements with a valid subscript vector. x Subscript can't contain missing values.
+      x Subscript can't contain missing values.
       x It has a missing value at location 1.
     Code